Losant/losant-rest-ruby/README.md

 LosantRest is the wrapping module, but it also acts as a singleton [Client](#losantrestclient) instance.
-So if you only need a single client instance, you do not need to instantiate one yourself - the LosantRest module will act exactly like an instance of of LosantRest::Client.
+So if you only need a single client instance, you do not need to instantiate one yourself - the LosantRest module will act exactly like an instance of LosantRest::Client.

 <br/>